 Project Update – December 2014

 To read the December 2014 Project Update, please click here.

 About the project

 Deltaport, at Roberts Bank in Delta, BC, is the largest container terminal in Canada, with a current capacity of 1.8 million TEUs (twenty-foot equivalent unit containers).
 Current road and rail constraints limit the capacity of Deltaport to meet forecast demand for additional container movements.

-As part of the Container Capacity Improvement Program, Port Metro Vancouver has worked with the Province of BC and Deltaport operator TSI Terminal Systems Inc. to develop a plan to upgrade existing infrastructure that would increase Deltaport’s container capacity by 600,000 TEUs, to a total of 2.4 million TEUs.
+As part of the Container Capacity Improvement Program, Port Metro Vancouver has worked with the Province of BC and Deltaport operator GCT Canada, to develop a plan to upgrade existing infrastructure that would increase Deltaport’s container capacity by 600,000 TEUs, to a total of 2.4 million TEUs.

 The Deltaport Terminal, Road and Rail Improvement Project (DTRRIP) is an efficient and cost-effective plan to increase container capacity through improvements to existing port infrastructure.
 Project improvements will be implemented mostly within the existing terminal, road and rail footprint and will have a low potential for environmental impact.
 Work will not occur within the marine environment.

 The project has four key elements:

-- An overpass on the existing Roberts Bank causeway that will separate road and rail traffic;
+- An overpass on the existing Roberts Bank causeway that will separate road and rail traffic (COMPLETE);

 - Reconfiguration of rail track and additional container handling equipment within the terminal as part of the Deltaport Intermodal Reconfiguration Project (UNDER PERMIT REVIEW);

 - Additional rail track within the existing railway corridor and a portion of the Option Lands; and

-- Road Improvements on Deltaport Way to improve the movement of container trucks at Deltaport.
+- Road Improvements on Deltaport Way to improve the movement of container trucks at Deltaport (UNDERWAY).